netdata/netdata/collectors/python.d.plugin/postfix/README.md

 # Postfix monitoring with Netdata

-Monitors MTA email queue statistics using postqueue tool.
+Monitors MTA email queue statistics using [postqueue](http://www.postfix.org/postqueue.1.html) tool.

-Execute `postqueue -p` to grab postfix queue.
+The collector executes  `postqueue -p` to get Postfix queue statistics.

+## Requirements

+Postfix has internal access controls that limit activities on the mail queue.
+By default, all users are allowed to view the queue.
+If your system is configured with stricter access controls, you need to grant the `netdata` user access to view the mail queue.
+In order to do it, add `netdata` to `authorized_mailq_users` in the `/etc/postfix/main.cf` file.

+See the `authorized_mailq_users` setting in the [Postfix documentation](https://www.postfix.org/postconf.5.html) for more details.

+## Charts

 It produces only two charts:

 1. **Postfix Queue Emails**

     - emails

 2. **Postfix Queue Emails Size** in KB

     - size

+## Configuration

 Configuration is not needed.

----